dalek-cryptography/bulletproofs/docs/aggregated-proof-protocol.md

 Aggregated proof protocol
 =========================

-This is a documentation for the internal implementation of an aggregated range proof.
-You may find the introduction to all the pieces of the protocol in the [notes](../notes/index.html) module.
+This is a documentation for the internal implementation of the aggregated range proof.
+You may find the introduction to all the pieces of the range proof protocol in the [notes](../notes/index.html) module.

-The aggregated range proof is a zero-knowledge proof of the following relation
+The aggregated range proof is a zero-knowledge proof of the following relation:
 \\[
 \operatorname{ZK-PK}\left\\{
   v_{(j)} \in {\mathbb Z\_p}